-Within this Regulation, ALKS is also referred to as "the system".
+Within this Regulation, ALKS is also referred to as "the system"

 - 2.1.1.
-"Vehicle Type with regard to Automated Lane Keeping System (ALKS)" means a category of vehicles which do not differ in such essential aspects as: - Vehicle features which significantly influence the performances of ALKS; - (b) The system characteristics and design of ALKS. - 2.2.
+"Vehicle Type with regard to Automated Lane Keeping System (ALKS)" means a category of vehicles which do not differ in such essential aspects as: - (a) Vehicle features which significantly influence the performances of ALKS; - (b) The system characteristics and design of ALKS. - 2.2.
 "Transition demand" is a logical and intuitive procedure to transfer the Dynamic Driving Task (DDT) from the system (automated control) to the human driver (manual control).
 This request is given from the system to the human driver. - 2.3.
 "Transition phase" means the duration of the transition demand. - 2.4.
 "Planned event" is a situation which is known in advance, e.g. at the time of activation such as a journey point (e.g. exit of a highway) etc. and which requires a transition demand. - 2.5.
-"Unplanned event" is a situation which is unknown in advance, but assumed as very likely in happening, e.g. road construction, inclement weather, approaching emergency vehicle, missing lane marking, load falling from truck (collision) and which requires a transition demand. - 2.6.
-"Imminent collision risk" describes a situation or an event which leads to a collision of the vehicle with another road user or an obstacle which cannot be avoided by a braking demand with lower than 5 m/s. - 2.7.
+"Unplanned event" is a situation which is unknown in advance, but assumed as very likely in happening and which requires a transition demand.
+This may include: road construction, inclement weather, approaching emergency vehicles/enforcement vehicles, missing lane markings, load falling from truck. - 2.6.
+"Imminent collision risk" describes a situation or an event which leads to a collision of the vehicle with another road user or an obstacle which cannot be avoided by a braking demand with lower than 5 m/s2. - 2.7.
 "Minimum Risk Manoeuvre (MRM)" means a procedure aimed at minimising risks in traffic, which is automatically performed by the system after a transition demand without driver response or in the case of a severe ALKS or vehicle failure. - 2.8.
-"Emergency Manoeuvre (EM)" is a manoeuvre performed by the system in case of an event in which the vehicle is at imminent collision risk and has the purpose of avoiding or mitigating a collision.
-[This includes manoeuvres when a collision is already imminent as well as those where evasive steering needs to be performed by the system in order to keep the risk of a collision at a low level / evasive steering manoeuvres that aim to avoid a collision to become imminent.]. - 2.9.
+"Emergency Manoeuvre (EM)" is a manoeuvre performed by the system in case of an event in which the vehicle is at imminent collision risk and has the purpose of avoiding or mitigating a collision. - 2.9.
 Speed - 2.9.1.
-"Specified maximum speed" is the speed declared by the manufacturer up to which the system operates under optimum conditions.
+"Specified maximum speed" is the speed declared by the manufacturer up to which the system operates under optimum conditions. - 2.9.2.
+"Maximum operational speed" is the speed selected by the system up to which the system operates under current environmental and sensor conditions.
+It is the maximum vehicle speed at which the system may be active and shall be determined by the capability of the sensing system as well as the environmental conditions.

-&lt;sup>1 As defined in the Consolidated Resolution on the Construction of Vehicles (R.E.3.), document ECE/TRANS/WP.29/78/Rev.6, para.
+As defined in the Consolidated Resolution on the Construction of Vehicles (R.E.3.), document ECE/TRANS/WP.29/78/Rev.6, para.
 2 www.unece.org/trans/main/wp29/wp29wgs/wp29gen/wp29resolutions.html